-CBE.187 AUDITING Auditing YEAR MODULE NQF LEVEL: 7
+CBE.190 AUDITING Auditing YEAR MODULE NQF LEVEL: 7

-SUBJECT TYPE: JR (Highest of) Progress mark captured in the middle of the year - a mark less than 40% cannot continue unless otherwise approved.
+Progress mark captured in the middle of the year - a mark less than 40% cannot continue unless otherwise approved.

-- The Best Mark X Highest Percentage rule will apply to these modules; - Students need 40% for exam admission; - Semester mark and Exam mark contribute highest of 40:60 towards Final mark; - Students with a final mark between 40 49 will be awarded a sup exam; - Semester Mark and Sup Exam Mark will be used to calculate Final Mark using the same highest off rule; - Sup results capped.
+- The Best Mark X Highest Percentage rule will apply to these modules; - Students need 40% for exam admission; - Semester mark and Exam mark contribute highest of 40:60 towards Final mark; - Students with a final mark between 40 49 will be awarded a sup exam; - Semester Mark and Sup Exam Mark will be used to calculate Final Mark using the same highest of rule; - Sup results capped.